 Are The AirPods Pro Good For Air Travel?

-AirPods Pro combines excellent battery life (4.5 hours but rechargeable case brings it to 24 hours!) and noise cancellation into an incredibly small form factor.
+AirPods Pro combines excellent battery life (4.5 hours but a rechargeable case brings it to 24 hours!) and noise cancellation into an incredibly small form factor.
 This makes them a great travel companion and, right off the bat, addressed two of my issues with the Bose headsets.

 AirPods Pro Disadvantages For Air Travel

 Advantage AirPods Pro right?
 Not so fast.
 Although the AirPods Pro address all of my issues with the Bose QC 35 IIs, there is one glaring hole I overlooked, the AirPods Pro is 100% wireless and the Bose QC 35 II includes a wired cable.
 This gives Bose a couple of unique advantages: